Connect with others who understand.

 Constipation or Diarrhea

-Amyloidosis may affect different nerves in the body, including those that control bowel function.
-Damage to the nerves that control the bowels may cause a person to experience diarrhea and constipation (in many cases, alternating between the two).
+Amyloidosis may affect nerves throughout the body, including nerves that help control bowel movements.
+Damage to these nerves may cause diarrhea or constipation.

 Weight Loss